0x6d6861/payment-bot-framework/README.md

 **Usage**

 You are ready to setup the Bot Framework, everythin should run with the default settings otherwise the settup seting will be logged in the terminal.
 You can start off with the provided users bellow, make note of the passwords.
+If asked about PIN just use **4444**
 ```javascript
 [
     { name: 'Heri', email: "agape@live.fr", password: "password1"},